mike42/flexatx-adapter-hdplex/README.md

 At the time of making this, HDPlex offers options for SFX and ATX brackets, but not for Flex ATX.

+## More info

+- [Building a 1U quiet NAS](https://mike42.me/blog/2023-10-building-a-1u-quiet-nas) - information about the computer build which this project was created for.

 ## Licensing

 This work is licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).